Designed to be both ergonomically and aesthetically pleasing, Arolla is perfectly balanced, with an surprising weight and substance.

 Sophisticated and timeless, the award-winning Mulberry pattern design is perfect for both contemporary and traditional table settings.

 Olive uses beautifully refined asymmetric lines that challenge the appearance of traditional cutlery and brings personality to the dining table.

 These giants have a unique relationship with lightning, as they need to be struck in order to stop growing.
 The Cherokees believe that this tree is a symbol of balance.
 Our cutlery pays homage to those traits, with a unique handle feel

-Hidden beneath the handles of royal oak mirror is a reference to the historical “King’s pattern”.
-This motif can be displayed on the table in the european style, or laid in the conventional manner, concealing the pattern like the King himself.
+Hidden beneath the handles of the Royal Oak mirror is a reference to the historical “King’s pattern”.
+This motif can be displayed on the table in the European style, or laid in a conventional manner, concealing the pattern like the King himself.